xn551/Snagent/README.md

 The core principle is to leverage Sneke-Agents for mutual evaluation, analogous to the generator and discriminator in a GAN (Generative Adversarial Network), but designed to mimic human-like behavior.
 To mitigate biases or hallucinations inherent in mid-scale AI models, different role-class(Sneke-Agnet) should select different models, especially for worker-roles (e.g., Planner, Coder) versus supervisory-roles (e.g., Reviewer, Evaluator).

 ## Project Progress
-- 2026-3-9 Added the submodule Snako, a cartoon LLM chat interface.
-Available in https://github.com/xn551/Sneko
+- 2026-3-9 Added the submodule Snekko, a cartoon LLM chat interface.
+Available in https://github.com/xn551/Snekko